fabric

 }

-If in addition to the above aliases you would like to have the option to save the output to your favourite markdown note vault like Obsidian then instead of the above add the following to your .zshrc
+If in addition to the above aliases you would like to have the option to save the output to your favorite markdown note vault like Obsidian then instead of the above add the following to your .zshrc or .bashrc file:

 # Define the base directory for Obsidian notes